Why you can’t stop data breaches – Part I

 – How are you different from TDE (Transparent Database Encryption)?

-– How are you different from encryption at-rest?
+– How are you different from data-at-rest-encryption?

 Simplifying Application Level Encryption White Paper

 This simplified diagram below helps explain some of the gaps in the above security approaches.

 As you can see, anyone inside the network or moving laterally or with privileged access can gain access and exposes data in the clear.
 The encryption at-rest and TDE encryption methods are container-based encryption methods that will do nothing to stop this access.
 In other words, once you have access and you’rein the network, you’re in.

 If your organization operates under an assumed breach posture or zero trust model, then the only logical approach, given the above scenario, is to protect your data using data-centric protections as a last line of defense.